Skip to main content

 Value to analyze

-Choose which one-day value (such as Market value, Amount or Exposure) you want your limit to analyze.
-The options available here correspond with the columns available in Analytics Plus.
-You can use any of the figures available in Analytics+ as values within limit definitions - however that limit definitions are based on one-day values from Analytics+, and in effect, you can only use values that are available and make sense for one day!
-For example, Market value and Exposure are available for one day, whereas TWR cannot really be calculated for a single day.
-If you are unsure, you can always go into Analytics+ and analyze a portfolio for one day (set start date and end date the same) to see which figures make sense.
-You can also use your tailored Analytics+ columns and formulas as a value to analyze within your limit definitions (available from FA 3.7 onward).
+The one-day value (such as Market value, Amount or Exposure) you want to track.
+The options correspond to all columns available in Analytics+.
+However, it only makes sense to use values that are available for one day.
+For example, Market value and Exposure are available for one day, whereas TWR can't be calculated for a single day.
+If you are unsure, go to Analytics+ and analyze a portfolio for one day (set start date and end date the same) to see which figures make sense.
+You can also use your tailored Analytics+ columns and formulas as a value to analyze within your limit definitions.

-(2) You can use grouping and filtering to identify the component / search the level you want to analyze.
-If you don't use grouping and filtering, the Value to analyze is picked from portfolio's total (i.e. "Portfolio's total market value") - if you want to analyze an individual component instead (e.g."Individual stock position" or "Finnish stocks"), you can identify it with grouping and filtering.
+(2) Use grouping and filtering to identify the component you want to analyze.
+If you don't use grouping and filtering, the Value to analyze is picked from the portfolio total (for example, "Portfolio's total market value").
+To analyze an individual component instead (for example, "Individual stock position" or "Finnish stocks"), you can identify it with grouping and filtering.

 First group by